-When I was deciding how to color eggs this year, I wanted to do something really special.
+When I was deciding how to paint eggs this year, I wanted to do something really special.
 I search the web and still didn’t find what I was looking for.
 Then we brought out our stack of Easter books, and I had an idea!
 Ohhhh and it turned out to be a good one.
 I love it when that happens!

-what you need: eggs ~ pin or needle ~ paint ~ egg carton
+what you need: eggs, pin or needle, paint, egg cartons, paintbrushes

 I blew out the insides of the eggs we used.
 It ended up being harder than I expected, but well worth it.
 Prick the top of your egg with a needle, then prick the bottom (this hole needs to be bigger).
 I found that using a straight pin worked the best and did the least amount of damage to the egg.
 Stick the pin all the way into the egg and break the yolk.
 Then blow from the smaller hole.
 Once the egg is empty rinse the inside with a little water and blow again.
 Let them dry.